vojor/GionVim/README.md

   - Windows PowerShell: `git clone https://github.com/legbor/GionVim.git $env:LOCALAPPDATA\nvim`

-- Enter the nvim directory: `rm -rf .git`, You can manage projects on your own.
+- Access the nvim directory: `rm -rf .git`, You can manage projects on your own.

-- Terminal input nvim, plugin will automatically install.
+- Terminal enter nvim, plugin will automatically install.

 - After the plugin installation is completed, use the `checkhealth ` command in neovim to check for any errors.
 Note: Due to the use of lazy loading in many plugins, to complete the configuration check, all plugins need to be started.